-As part of our Long Live the Bees initiative, Nature Nate’s Honey Co. partners with universities from across the country to assist in research and solutions that impact honey bee health, honey supplies, and sustainable beekeeping.
-Nature Nate’s was excited to be the lead sponsor of the Honey Symposium developed by The Honey and Pollination Center located in the Robert Mondavi Institute at UC Davis and Michael Roberts from Resnick Center for Food Law & Policy at UCLA.
+As part of our Long Live the Bees initiative, Nate’s Honey Co. partners with universities from across the country to assist in research and solutions that impact honey bee health, honey supplies, and sustainable beekeeping.
+Nate’s was excited to be the lead sponsor of the Honey Symposium developed by The Honey and Pollination Center located in the Robert Mondavi Institute at UC Davis and Michael Roberts from Resnick Center for Food Law & Policy at UCLA.
 The April 2021 program focused on understanding how honey adulteration affects beekeepers, honey production and ultimately, our food system.

-At Nature Nate’s we are passionate about investing in key programs that keep hives healthy and honey bee populations thriving, so everyone can enjoy the unadulterated goodness of real, pure honey.
+At Nate’s we are passionate about investing in key programs that keep hives healthy and honey bee populations thriving, so everyone can enjoy the unadulterated goodness of real, pure honey.

 The thought-leadership symposium featured a keynote address by Michael Roberts from the Resnick Center for Food Law & Policy at UCLA.
 Roberts has written papers for the United Nations and the U.S. Government concerning food fraud and honey adulteration.
 In addition, the program was geared toward educating specialty food retailers that actively educate their consumers.
-Five retailers will discuss the ways in which they educate their customers.
+Five retailers discussed the ways in which they educate their customers.

 Additional speakers included: